HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

 Low-ranked websites load more third-party requests.
 The top 1,000 have a median of 129 requests on desktop and 106 on mobile, compared to 83 on desktop and 79 on mobile across all sites.

 Year-over-year, third-party requests have increased across all ranks.
-The top 1,000 sites show an increase of 15 requests on desktop and 15 on mobile compared to 2024, while the broader dataset increased by 5 requests on desktop and 5 on mobile.
+The top 1,000 sites show an increase of 15 requests on desktop and 15 on mobile [compared to 2024](../2024/third-parties#fig-3), while the broader dataset increased by five requests on desktop and five on mobile.
 This upward trend occurs despite the decrease in the number of unique third-party domains we observed earlier, suggesting that individual third parties are sending more requests per page.

 {{ figure_markup(
   image="3p-req-categories-by-rank.png",